 A VA investigator should use the Short Form when s/he unexpectedly encounters a non-English speaking, potential research participant but has not had the IRB-approved Informed Consent Document (ICD) translated into a language understandable to the individual.
 A short form written consent document stating that the elements of informed consent shall be presented orally to the subject or the subject's legally authorized representative.
 When this method is used, there shall be a witness to the oral presentation.
 Also, the IRB shall approve a written summary of what is to be said in the oral presentation to the subject or the representative.
 Only the short form itself is to be signed by the subject or the representative.
-However, the witness shall sign both the short form and a copy of the summary, and the person actually obtaining consent shall sign a copy of the short form.
+However, the witness shall sign both the short form and a copy of the summary, and the person actually obtaining consent shall sign a copy of the summary.
+A copy of the summary shall be given to the subject or the representative, in addition to a copy of the short form.
 NOTE: The IRB cannot waive the requirement for a witness or witness signature when the short form consent is used.
 [VHA Directive 1200.05, Paragraph 18 (2)] See the Short Form Consent policy outlined on the HSO Website.